AlaaAnani/adaptive-certify/README.md

 Feel free to experiment with different hierarchy DAG structures on top every dataset fine-grained classes in level 0.
 To do so, change the nodes arrangement in a dataset's script `annotations/<dataset>.py`.

-### Cityscapes
-We downloaded the dataset from the [official Cityscapes dataset website](https://www.cityscapes-dataset.com/downloads/).
-### ACDC
-We downloaded the dataset from the [official ACDC dataset website](https://acdc.vision.ee.ethz.ch/download)
-### PASCAL-Context
-We followed the [mmsegmentation instructions](https://github.com/open-mmlab/mmsegmentation/blob/master/docs/en/dataset_prepare.md#pascal-context) to download the dataset API and do the conversions.
-### COCO-Stuff-10K
-We followed the [mmsegmentation instructions](https://github.com/open-mmlab/mmsegmentation/blob/master/docs/en/dataset_prepare.md#coco-stuff-10k) to download the dataset and run the necessary label conversions.
 # Model Weights
 ### Cityscapes, ACDC, PASCAL-Context:
 For models trained on Cityscapes and PASCAL-Context with a noise of $\sigma=0.25$, we use the weights provided by the repository [segmentation-smoothing](https://github.com/eth-sri/segmentation-smoothing/tree/main/code)